 Territory Sales Representative: Lead Generation, Account Management, Product Knowledge

-Lastly, make sure to add your computer skills especially if your career goals will require you to need specific technical skills.
-Computer skills to add would be Microsoft Word or other Microsoft Products, PC or iOS, social media platforms, and industry-specific software.
+Add your computer skills as well, especially if your job target will require you to need specific technical skills.
+Computer skills to add would be Microsoft Word or Excel, PC or iOS, social media platforms, and industry-specific software.

-As a recent college graduate, you likely don't have the professional experience to support your immediate career goals.
-While you may think dissecting your education for relevant skills will be enough to flesh out your profile, you'll need social proof to back up the skills you claim you have.
-So who should endorse you or write a recommendation?
+As a recent college graduate, you likely don't have the experience to support your immediate career goals.
+While you may think dissecting your education for relevant skills will be enough to flesh out your profile, you'll need "social proof" to back up the skills you claim you have.

-- Colleagues and peers from class who would gladly attest to your professional strengths and desirable personal traits
+Classmates who would gladly attest to your strengths, competencies, and personal traits

 What You Don't Know About Endorsements

-On the LinkedIn home page for logged in members, you will find a section that recommends skills that you can endorse for your 1st Connections.
-While this is one of the best and worst ideas from LinkedIn, this can be a tempting way to help and unhelp your connections.
-Go out of your way to endorse the skills of connections that you know and the skills that you are familiar with.
+On the LinkedIn home page for logged in users, you will find a section that recommends skills that you can endorse for your 1st Connections.
+While this is one of the best and worst ideas from LinkedIn, this can be a tempting way to both help and hinder your connections.
+Go out of your way to endorse the skills of connections that you personally know and the skills that you are familiar with.

 When you update your profile with new skills, private message a few of your 1st Connections and ask for an endorsement.
 In your message, tell your connection that you are spending some time updating and improving your profile.
 Fill them in on your career goals, what you've been doing to boost your skills, and what's coming up for you in the next few months.

-A more passive but slightly less effective approach is to endorse a 1st Connection's skill first.
-It's likely that you will receive a quick "Thanks!" in a message and even likely that the connection will return the favor without being asked.
+A more passive (and slightly less effective) approach is to endorse a 1st Connection's skill first.
+It's likely that you will receive a quick "Thanks!" in a message and maybe the connection will return the favor without being asked.

-The downside to this approach is you don't know if that endorsement will fulfill a need or if it was an empty endorsement.
+The downside to this approach is you don't know if that endorsement will support his or her career goals or if it was an empty endorsement.
 You also don't get a chance to share which skill you would like to see endorsed.
 Make the most of your endorsements.

-While Endorsements are great social proof of your skills and professional strengths, think of Recommendations as a review on the "Yelp for Professionals."
-Recommendations give personal accounts and specific examples of how you have applied your skills and attributes.
+While endorsements are great social proof of your skills, think of recommendations as a review on the "Yelp for Professionals."
+In fact, recommendations are replacing "letters of recommendation."
+Recommendations give personal accounts and specific examples of how you have applied your skills and what may have resulted.